heye-muqeet/scope-inspect-calendar/docs/api-reference/components/scope-inspect-calendar.md

 ### VisibleHours Interface

-**Exclusive Feature**: Configuration object for controlling which time range is displayed on the calendar's vertical time scale.
+Configuration object for controlling which time range is displayed on the calendar's vertical time scale.
 This is independent from `businessHours` which controls interaction rules.

 ```typescript
 interface VisibleHours {